 The question will allow you to find out about their problem-solving skills and how they perform when put under pressure.

 Ask how they work to overcome their weaknesses.

-For weaknesses, you want to see if any of the weaknesses they have would be a problem for the role and if they are self-aware, and the plan they have to work on or overcome the weakness.
+For weaknesses, you want to see if they have any weaknesses that would be a problem for the role.
+You want to find out if they are self-aware and the plan they have to work on or overcome the weakness.

 Ask how they believe their strengths could benefit your business.

 For strengths, you want to see how self-aware they are about themselves and how they feel that their strengths could benefit your business.

 What do you believe your most significant accomplishment has been throughout your career?